-The US spends ~17.6% of GDP on healthcare (double the OECD average).
-But there's no universal public system: Medicare needs 5 years' residency, Medicaid bars most immigrants for 5 years, and tourists are excluded entirely.
+The US spends more on healthcare than any country on earth, and there's no universal public system to fall back on.
+Medicare needs five years' residency, Medicaid bars most immigrants for five years, and tourists are shut out entirely.
+As a newcomer, you're on your own.

-Plus, J-1 and F-1 visas legally require medical insurance to enter the US.
+There's a legal angle too: J-1 and F-1 visas require medical insurance just to enter the country.

 Get global medical coverage in under 5 minutes.